 Head lice are uncomfortable, annoying and inconvenient.
 However, they do not spread disease.
 They are not considered a public health problem.
-Head lice are primarily spread by close, personal contact in the home, at sleepovers, camps, and sometimes by sharing hats, combs, and other hair ornaments.
-They are rarely spread in schools, but it can happen.
+Head lice are primarily spread by close, personal contact in the home, at sleepovers, camps, and sometimes by sharing hats,

 What are lice?
 Lice (or the singular, "louse") are tiny, wingless insects that survive by feeding on human blood.
 They cannot jump or fly, and they do not burrow under the skin.
 Head lice, or Pediculosis, are the most common type of lice and live mainly on the scalp, at the base of the neck, and in the eyebrows and eyelashes.
 Sometimes, adult lice can lay tiny white eggs, called "nits," in the scalp.